AmyLFrederick/AmyLFrederick/profile_README.md

 - 15+ years as an IT project manager in regulated public-sector environments
 - PMP, PMI-ACP, ITIL, Six Sigma Green Belt
 - Duke University AI Product Management Specialization (2026)
-- Master of Arts, Sociology — The New School for Social Research
 - Mensa member

 ## What I've shipped recently